-In 2018, the committee organised a Microscopy and Imaging Techniques workshop, a Flow Cytometry workshop, and the annual Future Science Day (see story below).
-In 2019, the committee helped facilitate a Commercialisation workshop, introducing EC researchers to commercial pathways from an academic setting.
+In 2019, the committee organised two Writing workshops, a CRISPR Cas-9 workshop, and the annual Future Science Day (see story below).
+The committee also helped facilitate a Commercialisation workshop, introducing EC researchers to commercial pathways from an academic setting.

 Flexible Research Seeding Programme

 The Centre’s Flexible Research Seeding Programme, available to its investigators, helps seed ground-breaking early-stage projects that are collaborative, multidisciplinary and develop new lines of research.
 The aim is to spark new projects that will grow into highly innovative and sustainable research programmes.
 Over the last five years the scheme has supported more than 160 projects involving investigators around the country.